recoders/blog/README.md

 ## Website

-Look th result on <http://re-coders.com/blog>
+Look the result on <http://re-coders.com/blog>

 ## License